andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 ### Task 1 - Create VM Images from Azure Marketplace

-This step will focus more on creating VM Images from Azure Marketplace.
+This task will focus more on creating VM Images from Azure Marketplace.
 There are other way to create VM Images though: 1) using existing Image in Azure Storage Account or 2) using existing image in local share on your cluster.
 > make sure you have storage path already created (deployment on Lab 02 already created 2 storage path)